 10. The Mansion House

 Just like the old days, the Mansion House was known for its extravagant parties rather than weekly residencies.
-It is home to the Lord Mayor of Dublin since 1715, but somehow in the 1990s promoters bypassed the strict laws of the space and hosted raves there.
+It has been home to the Lord Mayor of Dublin since 1715, but somehow in the 1990s promoters bypassed the strict laws of the space and hosted raves there.
 Funnily enough one night TD Tony Gregory and a select committee lined the balconies of the Mansion House to determine just how drug fuelled these raves were, but came to the decision that it wasn’t drug fuelled at all.
 Little did they know everyone was on ecstasy and all ‘loved up’.

 9. Trinity Street Carpark Rooftop

 Have you ever seen Jamie xx’s London Boiler Room?
 Well the location is somewhere on a rooftop in London, and it’s very eye catching due to the views.
 This is Dublin’s equivalent.
-Travel up the six floors of this city centre carpark and you’ll be taken away by the views over Dublin, not to mention being directly across from Central Bank of Ireland.
+Travel up the six floors of this city center car park and you’ll be taken away by the views over Dublin, not to mention being directly across from Central Bank of Ireland.
 Could you imagine raving away while the suits watch you from their dead end jobs (even though they’re making more money than half of the country).

 7. Guinness Storehouse

-Tourist heaven, the home of the black stuff, but imagine for one day it wasn’t.
+Tourist Heaven, the home of the black stuff, but imagine for one day it wasn’t.
 The Storehouse covers seven floors surrounding a glass atrium, just waiting to be filled with Funktion Ones and strobe lights.
 Guinness in one hand, glow sticks in the other, now that would be an experience.
 Oh, did I mention they’ve got a rooftop that looks over Dublin too?

-6. Drury Street Carpark
+6. Drury Street Car Park